 Oswald Research and Creativity Program

 The Oswald Research and Creativity Program began in 1964 with the express purpose of encouraging research and creative activities by undergraduate students at UK.
-The objectives of the program are: (1) to stimulate creative work by undergraduate students, and (2) to recognize individuals who demonstrate outstanding achievement.
+The objectives of the program are: (1) to stimulate research and creative work by undergraduate students, and (2) to recognize individuals who demonstrate outstanding achievement.
 This recognition emphasizes the importance the University places upon academic excellence.